Design and Analysis Considerations for Causal Inference under Two-Phase Sampling in Observational Studies: Estimation

-which implies that assessing the unbiasedness of the IPSW estimating equation reduces to verifying the unbiasedness of the fully observed-data estimating function $\Psi_F(O_1;\theta_w,\eta^*)$.
+for any values of $(\tilde\theta_h,\tilde\eta)$, which implies that assessing the unbiasedness of the IPSW estimating equation reduces to verifying the unbiasedness of the fully observed-data estimating function.

 For the SIW estimator, the nuisance model involves only the propensity score, which must be correctly specified for consistency.
-On the other hand, for the SDR estimator, if the weight function $w_e$ is linear in the propensity score, the estimating equation remains unbiased as long as either the propensity score model or the outcome regression model is correctly specified, which is the property of double robustness \citep{Bang2005-sc, Tao2019-db}.
-Important cases with linear weights include the ATE, ATT, and ATC, for which double robustness holds.
-When the weight function is nonlinear in $e$, as in the case of the ATO, the propensity score model must be correctly specified.
+On the other hand, for the SDR estimator, if the weight function $h$ is linear in the propensity score, the estimating equation remains unbiased as long as either the propensity score model or the outcome regression model is correctly specified, which is the property of double robustness \citep{Bang2005-sc, Tao2019-db}.
+Important cases with linear weights include the ATE, ATT, and ATU, for which double robustness holds.
+When the weight function $h$ is nonlinear in its argument, as in the case of the ATO, the propensity score model must be correctly specified. {\colr If not, letting $\tilde{\pi}_1$ denote the probability limit of the misspecified propensity score estimator, the WATE estimator converges to the WATE defined with weight function $h\{\tilde{\pi}_1(\cdot)\}$ rather than $h\{\pi_1(\cdot)\}$.}